Jarnen/Deploy-A-People-Counter-App-at-the-Edge/README.md

 ## What model to use

-It is up to you to decide on what model to use for the application.
-You need to find a model not already converted to Intermediate Representation format (i.e. not one of the Intel® Pre-Trained Models), convert it, and utilize the converted model in your application.
+Refer to models folder for the models already been converted to Intermediate Representation with model optimizer for use.

 Note that you may need to do additional processing of the output to handle incorrect detections, such as adjusting confidence threshold or accounting for 1-2 frames where the model fails to see a person already counted and would otherwise double count.

-**If you are otherwise unable to find a suitable model after attempting and successfully converting at least three other models**, you can document in your write-up what the models were, how you converted them, and why they failed, and then utilize any of the Intel® Pre-Trained Models that may perform better.

 ## Run the application